THE-DEEPDAS/Anveshak/docs/installation-setup.md

 # Installation and Environment Setup Instructions

-This document provides comprehensive instructions for setting up the Cold Mailer application development and production environments.
+This document provides comprehensive instructions for setting up the Anveshak  application development and production environments.

 ## System Requirements